Lopinosaurus/Lopinosaurus/README.md

 - **Triton Client : [Project has been reworked] A ForgeHax based cheat, used to identify bases, and a powerful CPVP and PVP client.
 Not open source.**
 - **Discord bots : I like creating discord bots in Rust or Python.
 I made public a centralized logger, a karuta-like game and a Youtube mp3 Converter.**
-- **Pagaloma Studio's Project : Lycans : A Unity-built first person werewolf game.
-Not open source.**
+- **Pagaloma Studio's Project : Lycans : A Unity-built first person werewolf game.**
 - **Pestilence Engine : An OSINT Automated Tool.
 Indev state, not open source (yet)**